Project dates: 21/02/2013 - Ongoing

 - Self-funded by schools

-- Lowe, James, Carter, Merilyn, & Cooper, Tom (2018) Mathematical modelling in the junior secondary years: An approach incorporating mathematical technology.
-The Australian Mathematics Teacher, 74(1), pp. 4-12.
+- Lowe, James, Carter, Lyn, & Cooper, Tom (2018) Mathematical modelling in the junior secondary years: An approach incorporating mathematical technology.
+Australian Mathematics Teacher, 74(1), pp. 4-12.

 View on ePrints